benchmark

 Grok 4.20 Beta: Lowest Hallucination Rate Ever, But Still Playing Catch-Up on Smarts

 xAI released Grok 4.20 Beta with API access.
-Artificial Analysis benchmarks show it has the best hallucination rate ever tested (78% non-hallucination), while its intelligence score of 48 trails the frontier of 57.
-It's cheaper than its predecessor and fast, but the real story is: what if being honest matters more than being smart?
+Artificial Analysis found the best hallucination rate it has tested, while intelligence still trails the frontier.
+The sharper question: what if being honest matters more than being smart?

 Epoch AI Re-Ran SWE-bench Verified: Better Scores May Mean Better Evaluation Setup, Not Just Better Models